Minnesota-Wisconsin cancellation ends longest uninterrupted streak for FBS rivalry game

 In the most-played matchup of any at the Football Bowl Subdivision level, the Badgers and Gophers have met every year since 1890 except for 1906, when President Theodore Roosevelt suspended college football rivalry games to help stem a wave of player injuries and deaths.
 Wisconsin, which leads the series 61-60-8, and Minnesota have played for the Paul Bunyan’s Axe trophy since 1948, before that vying for the “Slab of Bacon” trophy.
 Even with that one-year departure, it was the longest-running FBS series that had been played continuously.

-In response to the pandemic, the Big Ten initially canceled fall sports, including football, before deciding to play a nine-game, conference-only season that started on Oct.
+In response to the pandemic, the Big Ten initially canceled fall sports, including football, before deciding to play a nine-game, conference-only season that started Oct.
 23. The slate leaves little room for postponements, and Big Ten teams must play at six games this season to be considered for the conference championship game unless the average number of games played for all Big Ten teams falls below six.

 As a result of their own coronavirus outbreak, the 2-1 Badgers had two games canceled after playing their season opener, and with only two games left on their schedule they can’t get to six before Dec.
 19, when the title game is to be played along with other conference matchups.
-Northwestern’s win over the Badgers last week means that the 5-0 Wildcats only need to win one of their remaining three games, all against teams with losing records, to lock up the Big Ten West division and reach the championship game.
+Northwestern’s win over the Badgers last week means the 5-0 Wildcats only need to win one of their remaining three games, all against teams with losing records, to lock up the Big Ten West division and reach the championship game.

 Like the Big Ten, the Pac-12 also reversed course, kicking off a delayed, truncated football season in November.
 The pandemic immediately began causing cancellations, the latest of which was a game between Utah and Arizona State that had been pushed back from Saturday to Sunday to give the Sun Devils more time to let players affected by an outbreak become available to play.